oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 ```

-#### At this point you have :
+**At this point you have :**

-1. #### discovered a domain,
+1. discovered a domain,

-2. #### created the migration templates, and the domain artifacts for the migration, we dont need to carry any modification to the target domain
+2. created the migration templates, and the domain artifacts for the migration, we dont need to carry any modification to the target domain

-3. #### copied the generated files, to the target server
+3. copied the generated files, to the target server

+## Create a new domain based on the captured config

-#### The next step is to log into the target server, and create a domain based on the captured configuration.
+The next step is to log into the target server, and create a domain based on the captured configuration.

 Log into the target WebLogic Server (from your source server) :